How stress affects Dental Health

 Stress can cause you to clench your teeth during a thought or action without you realizing it, which can have an effect on your teeth.

-4. Poor :
+4. Poor oral hygiene:

-If you're feeling stressed and have too much to do, you may find yourself not having the time to maintain good oral hygiene routing like brushing your teeth or regularly.
+If you’re feeling stressed and have too much to do, you may find yourself not having the time to maintain good oral hygiene routing like brushing your teeth or flossing regularly.
 A neglected oral health routine, unhealthy lifestyle choices and conditions such as dry mouth increase your risk of tooth decay and gum problems.

 5. Poor diet/nutrition

 Having a poor diet as a result of stress can cause a lack in vitamin and minerals that you need to be healthy.
 Proper diet & nutrition, especially vitamin D, is essential to maintain a healthy gut microbiome balance, which supports a healthy immune system, and bone homeostasis (the process where old bone is replaced by new bone tissue).
-And ultimately, vitamin D plays a crucial role in all three of these factors and in preventing .
-Lack of Vitamin K can also lead to .
-Vitamin K helps in blood clotting.
-If you don't get enough from your diet or your body doesn't absorb it well, it can cause bleeding problems.
-Lack of Vitamin C leads to scurvy, a condition related to poor nutrition.
-It can make one weak, anemic, and lead to bleeding under the skin.
-Bleeding gums are a typical sign of scurvy.
+And ultimately, vitamin D plays a crucial role in all three of these factors and in preventing gum disease.

 6. Gum disease or worsening of existing gum disease

 stress can affect your immune system and can cause damage to your gums.
-Under stress, the body produces more of cortisol, which acts as an anti-inflammatory agent and when cortisol is produced peripherally in the gums, it stimulates mast cells to produce more proteins, increasing inflammation and the progression of .
+Under stress, the body produces more of cortisol, which acts as an anti-inflammatory agent and when cortisol is produced peripherally in the gums, it stimulates mast cells to produce more proteins, increasing inflammation and the progression of periodontal disease.

 7. Dry mouth

 Stress is a major reason to have a dry mouth, especially before a stressful appointment or presentation for example.
 This causes a lack of saliva in the mouth and saliva has many oral health benefits, including washing away food particles from the teeth and gums.
 Stress, Fear, depression, and anxiety may also lead to dry mouth.
 Some people report the sensation of chronic dry mouth, even though their salivary glands are normal.
-Feeling anxious or stressed can reduce the flow of saliva in your mouth, but for some people, it isn't the anxiety itself that produces it – it's the antidepressant or related medication they're taking.
-Dry mouth is a known side effect of antidepressants, antipsychotics, antihistamines, beta-blockers and muscle relaxants, as well as treatment for Parkinson's disease and epilepsy.

 8. Missing regular dental appointments

 You may find yourself having too much to do to see your dentist regularly.
 Leaving a tooth to decay is not only painful, but it could also lead to infection, in turn, leading to tooth loss.
-Consult your dentist to get advice on how you can minimize stress-related damage to your teeth, gums, and oral health